solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

    ![](media/create-contosonoshnow-database.png)

-   >**Note:** It is possible to alternative commands in the App Service SSL terminal to create the database.
+   >**Note:** It is possible to execute alternative commands in the App Service SSL terminal to create the database.
 See the alternative commands below.

    Alternative commands: